Lincoln-Murray/snake/README.md

+# Snake game
-A little html/js game im working on
+A basic Javascript game I'm working on when I'm bored, very minimalistic and sprite free!